CLRX/CLRX-mirror/doc/GcnInstrsDs.md

 Opcode: 74 (0x4a)
 Syntax: DS_OR_B64 ADDR, VDATA0(2) [OFFSET:OFFSET]
-Description: Do bitwise OR operatin on 64-bit value from LDS/GDS at address (ADDR+OFFSET) & ~7, and value from VDATA0; and store result to LDS/GDS at this same address.
+Description: Do bitwise OR operation on 64-bit value from LDS/GDS at address (ADDR+OFFSET) & ~7, and value from VDATA0; and store result to LDS/GDS at this same address.
 Operation is atomic.
 Operation: